-If we are not successful in integrating the operations of our new majority owned subsidiary, FASL LLC, we could be materially adversely affected.
-Effective June 30, 2003, we and Fujitsu Limited executed several agreements which resulted in the integration of our and Fujitsu's flash memory operations in the third quarter.
-We contributed our Flash memory group, our Fab 25 in Austin, Texas, our Submicron Development Center in Sunnyvale, California, and our assembly and test operations in Thailand, Malaysia and China.
-Fujitsu contributed its Flash memory business division and its Flash memory assembly and test operations in Malaysia.
-We, together with Fujitsu, contributed our Manufacturing Joint Venture, which became a wholly owned subsidiary of FASL LLC.
+If we are not successful in integrating the operations of FASL LLC, we could be materially adversely affected.
+Effective June 30, 2003, we and Fujitsu Limited executed several agreements that resulted in the integration of our and Fujitsu's Flash memory operations.
+We contributed Flash memory inventory, Fab 25 in Austin, Texas, the SDC, and our Flash memory assembly and test operations in Thailand, Malaysia and China.
+Fujitsu contributed its Flash memory division, including related inventory, cash, and its Flash memory assembly and test operations in Malaysia.
+In addition, both we and Fujitsu contributed our respective investments in our previous Manufacturing Joint Venture, Fujitsu AMD Semiconductor Limited, located in Aizu-Wakamatsu, Japan, which became a wholly owned subsidiary of FASL LLC.

-Any benefits of this proposed transaction are subject to, among other things, the following risks:
+Our anticipated benefits from this transaction are subject to, among other things, the following risks: